rajatarora/blog/content/post/vision-for-this-site.md

 ## Frequency of posting

 I plan to write daily, although stuff might not be _published_ daily here.
 The way things stand right now, I have set up a git repo for this blog but haven't set up CI/CD yet.
-(Mostly because it is still early days for this blog, and I haven't gotten around to it yet).
+(Mostly because this blog is still in its early days, and I haven't gotten around to it yet).
 Building and publishing require a separate step at this point, which I can't do from my work laptop.
 So the writing will be frequent, but the publishing may not be.

 ## Filter